 Action 8 - Improving road safety

-24. The UNECE is actively involved in promoting solutions that can lead to improved national, regional and global road safety.
+19. The UNECE is actively involved in promoting solutions that can lead to improved national, regional and global road safety.
 To this end, UNECE has prioritized a continuous stream of tailored road safety activities through the Inland Transport Committee, and the relevant working parties.
 The activities, by leveraging on the potentialities on ITS systems applied to traffic and safety systems deployed on vehicles, aim to promote road safety principles, support, education and raising awareness on road traffic harmonized rules, with specific attention to road Vulnerable Road Users, In this context, to improve road safety further on, it is important to continue the coordinated and consistent cooperation between the Global Forum For Road Traffic Safety (WP.1) and the World Forum for the Harmonization of Vehicle Regulations (WP.29) to appropriately address the evolution of Advanced Driver Assistance Systems (ADAS), which can reduce human error and dramatically improve road safety, by acting on crash prevention, crash trauma minimization (reducing the severity of injury if a crash occurs) and optimizing the chances of survival through post-crash systems.
-UNECE dedicated attention to automotive technologies advancement, together with the updating and introduction of related road safety legal framework, will promote a new culture of road safety worldwide.
+UNECE’s dedicated attention to automotive technologies advancement, together with the updating and introduction of related road safety frameworks, will promote a new culture of road safety worldwide.
 This will also facilitate the role, action and strategy promoted by UN Road Safety Trust Fund, as well as facilitating the role of UN Secretary General Special Envoy.

-25. Now more than ever, automotive advancement, coupled with ITS technologies are seen as fundamental to reducing road traffic casualties, and to limit the severity of injuries where collisions occur.
+20. Now more than ever, automotive advancement, coupled with ITS technologies are seen as fundamental to reducing road traffic casualties, and to limit the severity of injuries where collisions occur.
 The Road Map should promote how contracting parties can enhance the design and management of national road safety systems, and implement the well-known five pillars– safe users, vehicles, infrastructure, post-crash response and the overarching road safety management pillar.